 |Animal Health License Agreements||

-In July 2012, the Company entered into an exclusive license agreement (the "License Agreement") with Ceva Santé Animale S.A. ("Licensee"), under which the Company granted the Licensee an exclusive royalty-bearing license, until December 31, 2028, to the Company's intellectual property and other assets, including patent rights and know-how, relating to recombinant single chain reproductive hormone technology for use in non-human mammals (the "Company's Animal Health Assets").
-The License Agreement is subject to termination by the Licensee (a) for convenience on 180 days prior written notice, (b) in the Licensee's discretion in the event of a sale or other disposal of the Company's animal health assets, (c) in the Licensee's discretion upon a change in control of the Company, (d) for a material breach of the License Agreement by the Company; or (e) in the Licensee's discretion, if the Company becomes insolvent.
-The License Agreement is also terminable by the Company if there is a material breach of the License Agreement by the Licensee, or if the Licensee challenges the Company's ownership of designated intellectual property.
+In July 2012, the Company entered into an Exclusive License Agreement (the “License Agreement”) with Ceva Santé Animale S.A. (“Licensee”), pursuant to which the Company granted the Licensee an exclusive royalty-bearing license, until December 31, 2028, to the Company’s intellectual property and other assets, including patent rights and know-how, relating to recombinant single chain reproductive hormone technology for use in non-human mammals (the “Company’s Animal Health Assets”).
+The License Agreement is subject to termination by the Licensee (a) for convenience on 180 days prior written notice, (b) in the Licensee’s discretion in the event of a sale or other disposal of the Company’s animal health assets, (c) in the Licensee’s discretion upon a change in control of the Company, (d) for a material breach of the License Agreement by the Company, or (e) in the Licensee’s discretion, if the Company becomes insolvent.
+The License Agreement is also terminable by the Company if there is a material breach of the License Agreement by the Licensee, or if the Licensee challenges the Company’s ownership of designated intellectual property.
 The License Agreement includes a sublicense of the technology licensed to the Company by WU.
-Under the terms of the WU License Agreement, a portion of license fees and royalties Bioptix receives from sublicensing agreements will be paid to WU.
-The obligation for such license fees due to WU, totaling $10,000, is included in accrued expenses at December 31, 2016.
+Under the terms of the WU License Agreement, a portion of license fees and royalties Venaxis receives from sublicensing agreements will be paid to WU.
+The obligation for such license fees due to WU is included in accrued expenses at June 30, 2016.

-Under the License Agreement, the Licensee obtained a worldwide exclusive license to develop, seek regulatory approval for and offer to sell, market, distribute, import and export luteinizing hormone ('LH') and/or follicle-stimulating hormone ("FSH") products for bovine (cattle), equine and swine in the field of the assistance and facilitation of reproduction in bovine, equine and swine animals.
-The Company also granted the Licensee an option and right of first refusal to develop additional animal health products outside of the licensed field of use or any diagnostic pregnancy detection tests for non-human mammals.
+Under the License Agreement, the Licensee obtained a worldwide exclusive license to develop, seek regulatory approval for and offer to sell, market, distribute, import and export luteinizing hormone (“LH”) and/or follicle-stimulating hormone (“FSH”) products for bovine (cattle), equine and swine in the field of the assistance and facilitation of reproduction in bovine, equine and swine animals.

-Under the License Agreement as of December 31, 2016, the following future milestone payments are provided, assuming future milestones are successfully achieved:
+Under the License Agreement, as of June 30, 2016, the following future milestone payments are provided, assuming future milestones are successfully achieved:

-Revenue recognition related to the License Agreement and WU License Agreement is based primarily on the Company's consideration of ASC 808-10-45, "Accounting for Collaborative Arrangements".
+Revenue recognition related to the License Agreement and WU License Agreement is based primarily on the Company’s consideration of ASC 808-10-45, “Accounting for Collaborative Arrangements.”
 For financial reporting purposes, the license fees and milestone payments received from the License Agreement, net of the amounts due to third parties, including WU, have been recorded as deferred revenue and are amortized over the term of the License Agreement.
-License fees and milestone revenue totaling a net of approximately $1,556,000 commenced being amortized into income upon the July 2012 date of milestone achievement.
-As of December 31, 2016, deferred revenue of $96,698 has been classified as a current liability and $1,065,316 has been classified as a long-term liability.
-The current liability represents the next twelve months' portion of the amortizable milestone revenue.
-For each of the years ended December 31, 2016 and 2015, approximately $97,000, was recorded as the amortized license fee revenue arising from the License Agreement.
+License fees and milestone revenue totaling a net of approximately $1,500,000 commenced being amortized into income upon the July 2012 date of milestone achievement.
+As of June 30, 2016, deferred revenue of $96,698 has been classified as a current liability and $1,113,665 has been classified as a long-term liability.
+The current liability represents the next twelve months’ portion of the amortizable milestone revenue.
+During the six months ended June 30, 2016 and 2015, $48,349 was recorded in each period as the amortized license fee revenue arising from the License Agreement.

 A tabular summary of the revenue categories and cumulative amounts of revenue recognition associated with the License Agreement follows: